forkfacts/forkfacts/README.md

 4. Once you are done with the work, assign your PR to a reviewer.

 ## Release
+We are using a version of [6 weeks cycle](https://3.basecamp-help.com/article/35-the-six-week-cycle).
+However, we may not always run for 6 weeks depending upon the time and bandwidth available.
+But we do run a cycle.
+We prioritize what we can do in a cycle, and create a milestone.
+All our milestones are available [here](https://github.com/forkfacts/forkfacts/milestones).

+We try to keep the name of milestone from the list of herbs available [here](https://www.britannica.com/topic/list-of-herbs-and-spices-2024392)

 We are using [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) to release the project.
-The feature braches are worked upon based on the `develop` branch.
+The feature branches are worked upon based on the `develop` branch.
 The code reviews (PRs) are opened against `develop` branch.
 Once a PR is merged, it goes into the `develop` branch.

 From time to time, we open a PR from `develop` to `main` branch.
+Currently, we do not wait for a cycle to complete in order to merge to `main`.
+We prefer to merge to `main` (hence a release) as soon as we are happy with the quality of work.

-At this time, we create a new realase automatically using [semantic-release](https://semantic-release.gitbook.io/semantic-release/).
+At this time, we create a new release automatically using [semantic-release](https://semantic-release.gitbook.io/semantic-release/).
 As soon as a PR is merged into the `main` branch, a [Github Action](.github/workflows/release.yml) is triggered to create a new release.

+## Contribute
+There are many ways to contribute.
+### Spread the word!
+If you think this project has given you information that could help you lead a healthy eating lifestyle, please consider sharing it with others around you.
+People who trust you are more inclined to try out new things.
+We hope that everyone around us has fact-based nutrition information.
+The decision is on the individual, but sharing the information is a collective community effort, so please help us spread the word.

+### File an issue
+If you think you've found an issue, please create an issue using a pre-defined [template](https://github.com/forkfacts/forkfacts/issues/new/choose).
+Please follow the structure and give as much information as possible.
+This will help us triage, reproduce the issue faster.

+> More methods of contributions are coming soon

 ## How to?
 ### Enable search on the project